qzagarese/dockerunit/examples/README.md

 ### I don't want to copy and paste @ContainerBuilder methods in all my descriptors.
 This should be a component.
 And indeed you can make it more generic.
-All you need is create an annotation and an interpreter.
+All you need to do is creating an annotation and an interpreter.

 Here is the annotation:
 ```java